-Adv Advantages Disadvantages • No initial capital cost investment since no equipment will be rehabilitated or replaced • Cross-contamination problems will still exist, resulting in increased operational costs and reduced water quality Allows use of existing facilities so additional space will not be required • Safety issues, electrical code violations, and process equipment near or at the end of its service life will not be addressed. • Aging equipment requires constant maintenance and spare parts are hard to find or unavailable.
-This leads to poor operability. • Any structural or mechanical deficiencies in the existing equipment and structures (such as the cracks observed in the clarifiers and secondary containment structures) would persist since they would not be corrected. • Uncovered, outdoor tanks do not meet best industry practices.
-Workers are exposed to vapors; rainfall is allowed to enter the tank, increasing O&M costs. • Due to the separate electrical services at the site, a majority of the site is without backup power generation. • Plant expansion to increase customer base is not feasible. Δ Iternative 2 - Rehabilita ate - Existing Facilities σιπαιινσ ale Existing
+- Cross-contamination problems will still exist, resulting in increased operational costs and reduced water quality - Safety issues, electrical code violations, and process equipment near or at the end of its service life will not be addressed. - Aging equipment requires constant maintenance and spare parts are hard to find or unavailable.
+This leads to poor operability. - Any structural or mechanical deficiencies in the existing equipment and structures (such as the cracks observed in the clarifiers and secondary containment structures) would persist since they would not be corrected. - Uncovered, outdoor tanks do not meet best industry practices.
+Workers are exposed to vapors; rainfall is allowed to enter the tank, increasing O&M costs. - Due to the separate electrical services at the site, a majority of the site is without backup power generation. - Plant expansion to increase customer base is not feasible.

+Alternative 2 - Rehabilitate Existing Facilities